Aaditya-Shah696/password-manager-cs128h/README.md

 Secure Storage of Credentials

-Encryption:
+Encryption: ☑️
-Use AES-256 encryption with a master password to encrypt credentials Leverage the `rust-crypto` or `ring` crate for secure encryption and decryption
+Use AES-256 encryption with a master password to encrypt credentials Leverage the `argon2` crate for secure encryption and decryption

-Password Hashing: ☑️
+Master-Password Hashing: ☑️
 Hash and securely store the master password using sha256

 Data Storage: ☑️
 Store data in an encrypted csv file
-Structure storage with fields like `domain`, `username`, `password`.

 Secure Master Key Storage: ☑️
 Prompt for the master password on every use, avoiding caching it in memory for long sessions Optionally integrate with system keychain services for enhanced security

-Autofill and Interaction with Web Browser

 Browser Integration: ❎
 Use the `open` crate to open a browser tab for the provided domain if needed